 Voice to TTY: (800) 735-2922

 If you don't have a TTY and want to call someone who does, call (800) 735-2922.
 Tell the operator the number you are calling.
-The operator will dial your call, then read to you what the TTY user types and type to them what you say.
+The operator will dial your call, then read what the TTY user types and type to them what you say.

 TTY to Voice: (800) 735-2929

 If you have a TTY and want to call someone who doesn't, call (800) 735-2929.
 Similarly, the operator will assist in placing the call and will transmit information by either typing or speaking to the parties involved.

 CRS operators can also facilitate conversations for individuals with speech impairments through Voice/Hearing Carryover (VCO/HCO).
-The individual with normal speaking ability should converse as usual by directly addressing the speech-impaired individual who would then converse by typing their part of the conversation and the CRS operator would then read it aloud to the other party.
+The individual with normal speaking ability should converse as usual by directly addressing the speech-impaired individual who would converse by typing their part of the conversation.
+The CRS operator would then read it aloud to the other party.

 For more information about accommodations for individuals with speech and/or hearing impairments, contact CRS customer service:

 Portable Assistive Listening Devices (ALDs) at Stanford

-Portable ALDs available for loan for use in classrooms and small meetings.
+Portable ALDs are available for loan for use in classrooms and small meetings.

 Voice: (650) 725-0326